likedadah/Shenanibot-public/README.md

 `!postpone [and play ...]` : Saves the level to be played in the next session
 `!nope [and play ...]` : Skips the level and bans it from future resubmission

 The `!postpone` command works just like `!skip`, except the level will automatically be reloaded into the queue the next time the bot starts up (assuming persistence is still enabled).
-Reloaded level(s) are not counted against any player's limit, and in "rotation" mode they are placed in a round before any newly-submitted levels.
+Reloaded level(s) are not counted against any player's limit, and in "rotation" mode they are placed in a single round before any newly-submitted levels.

 The `!nope` command is described in more detail in the previous section, but note that when using it to skip the current level `...and play...` syntax is also accepted.